nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 ![](https://github.com/nguyenchiemminhvu/CPP_Build_Toolchain/blob/master/GNU_Make/MultipleDependencies.png?raw=true)

 Now, building that project means taking all these pieces and putting them together in the right order to create the final executable file.
+For a large project with  thousand source code files, it becomes difficult to maintain the build process.

 In the early days of software development, programmers had to manually compile and link their code every time they made a change.
 It cost even more time and effort when the source code structure of their project has changed.